wso2/docs-choreo-dev/en/pe-docs/docs/devops/manage-configuration-groups.md

 4. Now you can link this configuration group to any component within the organization.

 !!!note
-    - Configuration groups created will be listed in the **Choreo Internal Marketplace**, improving visibility and discoverability for developers.
+    - Configuration groups created will be listed in the **{{ product_name }} Internal Marketplace**, improving visibility and discoverability for developers.
     - All configuration groups will also be listed in the component deployment drawers, allowing developers to easily link them during deployment.

 ## Link and use configuration groups